braiddynamics/qbd-portal/docs/01-foundations/01-ontology.md

   * Every commutative ring with a unit element contains a maximal ideal (Krull's Theorem).
   * The product of any collection of compact topological spaces is compact (Tychonoff's Theorem).

 The mathematical community has largely accepted AC because rejecting it would mean abandoning these and countless other foundational results, effectively crippling vast areas of modern algebra, analysis, and topology.
 The justification is not its intuitive plausibility, but its mathematical fertility.
 The matter was settled formally when Kurt Gödel (1938) and Paul Cohen (1963) proved that AC is independent of the other axioms of ZF set theory; it can be neither proved nor disproved from them.
-Its inclusion is a genuine choice, and that choice has been made in favor of systemic power over intuitive comfort.
+Its inclusion is a genuine choice, and that choice has been made in favor of systemic power over intuitive comfort **[(Marker, 2002)](/monograph/appendices/a-references#A.43)**.
 :::

 ### 1.1.6 Lemma: Coherentist Justification {#1.1.6}